simaomenesesjoao/QuantumPong/README.md

 This game is simulated on a discretized version of the Schrodinger equation in 2D space.
 The equation is solved by computing the time evolution operator with a Chebyshev decomposition.

 ## Wish list
-Support for more platforms
+Support for more platforms<br>
-OpenCL/OpenGL integration
+OpenCL/OpenGL integration<br>
-Make it event driven
+Make it event driven<br>
-Make the window dimensions independent of the simulation dimensions Better visualization of the objects on the screen Implement magnetic fields, electric fields, optical fields
+Make the window dimensions independent of the simulation dimensions<br>